What are books with buzz you might ask? Or maybe you won’t. Maybe you just inherently understand the concept of buzz and things having said buzz.

 As the group attempt to track Will down, they realise that he is playing a sinister game that harks back to one they used to play as kids.
 Only this time there are lives at stake…

-My First Reaction: Admittedly, there isn’t a lot of buzz around this book except for the buzz I’m creating for myself but I sooooo want to read it.
+My Fucking Thoughts: Admittedly, there isn’t a lot of buzz around this book except for the buzz I’m creating for myself but I sooooo want to read it.
 The blurb has a slasher flick feel to it, but also takes the whodunnit genre and puts a little spin on it.
 I have high expectations, and that’s

 never always steered me wrong!

 Have you read any of these beauties?
 Are you going to add any to your TBR?
 Do you like stuff and things?
 Let me know!